andrewkkchan/client-ledger-service/README.md

 cd stress
 ```

-Run Kafka (Assuming you are running on Mac, and you have already installed Apache Kafka) The script uses default config which has only 1 partition.
-Make sure you config to at least the number of consumers (say 3).
+Run Kafka (Assuming you are running on Mac, and you have already installed Apache Kafka).

+*The script uses default config which has only 1 partition.
+Make sure you config to at least the number of consumers (say 3).*
 ```
 sudo ./kafka.sh
 ```